 Visiting or staying in Monemvasia is like stepping back in time to a fortified village and it is well worth a stop.

 , or the Zagori villages, are 46 fairy tale-esque villages in the Pindus Mountains, in Epirus, northern Greece.

 They are connected by winding mountain roads and arched stone bridges that date to the 18th century; today there are modern roads but these are the most picturesque way to access the villages.

 Perhaps the most famous of the Greek islands, Mykonos is a paradise for everyone from celebrities to college kids.

 Mykonos is also known for its parties, often at beach bars along the south coast.
-But Mykonos has a quieter side too; you can stay at one of the Royal Myconian properties for some luxurious pampering.
+But some of the best things to do in Mykonos are quieter and calmer; you can stay at one of the Royal Myconian properties for some luxurious pampering.